digipres/awesome-digital-preservation/reminder.md

 If, like us, you believe we all need to work together, we'd love to hear from you....

 * What have we missed from the front-page list?
-* Can you answer any of the unanswered questions? <http://qanda.digipres.org/unanswered>
+* Can you answer any of [the unanswered questions](http://qanda.digipres.org/unanswered)?
 * Can you contribute to the COPTR wiki?
 * Are these resources useful?
 Should we change our approach?

 The last one is really important.
 We've been in digital preservation long enough to see a lot of portals and projects come and go, and we recognise that making it possible to build on past work sometimes requires changing the foundations.

+Please get in touch if you have any questions.
+You could talk to us directly, or use the [digipres community forum](https://groups.google.com/forum/#!forum/digipres) we set up for this purpose.
+We're happy to hear any and all ideas and criticisms!

+Best wishes,

+Andy Jackson ([@anjacks0n](https://twitter.com/anjacks0n)) and Paul Wheatley ([@prwheatley](https://twitter.com/prwheatley))